Falling out of love, foreign funds dump Indian shares and bonds

 Aberdeen has challenged the MAT claim it has received in Indian courts.

-Although India has sent initial notices for MAT tax claims totaling just 6.02 billion Indian rupees ($93.8 million), funds fear authorities will target them more aggressively.
+Although India has sent initial notices for MAT tax claims totalling just 6.02 billion Indian rupees ($93.8 million), funds fear authorities will target them more aggressively.

 Markets have tumbled ever since foreign funds started to publicly question the tax claims in April.
-Indian shares and bonds have wiped out their entire gains for the year over the past few weeks, with the broader NSE share index .NSEI down 11 percent since hitting a record high on March 4.
+Indian shares and bonds have wiped out their entire gains for the year over the past few weeks, with the broader Nifty down 11 percent since hitting a record high on March 4.

 That marked a reversal for a market that has surged since 2014 on hopes that the Modi government would spark a wave of economic and fiscal reform, outperforming other emerging markets such as Brazil and South Africa.